Caesars proposes a mediator to speed up bankruptcy deal

 “This creates a path forward and a safe landing,” said Dan Kamensky, managing partner of Marble Ridge.
 “Absent mediation, the case will grind to a standstill.”

-However, Kristin Doing, a lawyer for DrinkerBiddle who represents bondholder Meehancombs, complained in court that some noteholders are “conspicuously absent from the mediation request.”
+However, Kristin Going, a lawyer for DrinkerBiddle who represents bondholder Meehancombs, complained in court that some noteholders are “conspicuously absent from the mediation request.”

 The mediation proposal is expected to be discussed in court at a hearing in Chicago later this month.